'Overwhelming outpouring of love' for Southon family after double fatal snorkelling tragedy

-The community is rallying to support a woman who lost half immediate family in a tragic snorkelling incident off the coast of Wairarapa.
+The community is rallying to support a woman who lost half of her young family in a tragic snorkelling incident off the coast of Wairarapa.

 Darren Southon and his 11-year-old son Joshua had been snorkelling for pāua near Mataikona, north of Castlepoint, when they failed to return to shore.